Buyer Guides

 |---|---|---|

-| Engines covered | ChatGPT, Perplexity, Google AIO, AI Mode, Claude, Gemini, Copilot | Amazon Rufus, Walmart Sparky, ChatGPT Shopping; some platforms add Shopify, Target, Best Buy |
+| Engines covered | ChatGPT, Perplexity, Google AIO, AI Mode, Claude, Gemini, Copilot | Amazon Alexa for Shopping, Walmart Sparky, ChatGPT Shopping; some platforms add Shopify, Target, Best Buy |

 | Primary data source | Open web, Bing index, search-augmented LLMs | Marketplace catalogs, listing data, reviews, Q&A, seller scorecards |